omerfarukkykc/Selenium-Standalone-Mitmproxy-Bridge/README.md

-# Create README.md file

-content = """# 🚀 Proxy Bridge with Selenium & mitmproxy
+# 🚀 Proxy Bridge with Selenium & mitmproxy

 ## 📌 Overview
 This project implements a **custom HTTP proxy bridge** using `mitmproxy` and `Selenium`.